CulDeVu/culdevu.github.io/_posts/2016-02-02-microfacet-dummies.md

 <br />

 As you can see, the Implicit G suffers greatly for its simplicity.
-While it calculates color noticeably  faster, it does so by ignoring the cases that need extra work to represent, like really really low roughness values.
+While it calculates color noticeably faster, it does so by ignoring the cases that need extra work to represent, like really low roughness values.
 It approximates the mid-range fairly well, but in doing so butchers the tails.
 So take this example to heart: for a path tracer, don't be afraid to sacrifice a little speed for correct color, especially because people use pathtracers because they're willing to wait for good images.

 So.
 What terms should be chosen?
 Well, my personal favorite $$ D $$ and $$ G $$ are the Beckmann ones, so this post is going to be based off of those.
 A more complete description of the *whys* of all of this can be found [here](https://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.pdf), but as titled, this is the "For Dummies" version, and re-stating everything found there would be a massive waste of time.